joseph-flinn/site/data/posts/0049-retro-failure-change-management.md

-!! title: [Manager Retro] Failure - Policy Change Management !! slug: retro-failure-policy-changes
+!! title: [Manager Retro] Failure - Change Management !! slug: retro-failure-change-management
 !! published: 2024-07-15
 !! description: Discussion on the challenges and pitfalls around change management and failures that came from them.